A Survey on Out-of-Distribution Detection in NLP: Ethics Statement

 \section{Ethics Statement}

 This work does not present any direct ethical issues.
-In this survey, we provide a comprehensive review of OOD detection methods in NLP, and we believe this study leads to intellectual merits that benefit from a reliable application of NLU models.
+In this survey, we provide a comprehensive review of OOD detection methods in NLP, and we believe this study leads to direct benefits and societal impacts, particularly for safety-critical applications.